 We researched various nipper programs across Australia, in particular from North Sydney to Noosa, to determine why various clubs schedule their nipper activity days on Saturday or Sunday.
 The results were very interesting and the scheduling is done for a number of reasons.
 One of the main reasons for Sunday nippers at metropolitan beaches was that they were unable to hold nippers on a Saturday afternoon due to overcrowding on the beaches.
 This is where a Sunday nipper program is appropriate for them, so they can beat the crowd and parents can find a car park.

 The Kingscliff and Casuarina precinct doesn't yet have a problem with beach accessibility so we can choose a timetable that suits us.
 Some of the factors considered in the decision to switch to Saturdays include:

 A common reaction from people can be to make generalisations based on instinct rather than fact, both positive and negative.
 We have tried to explain some of the reasoning used in making the decision.
 Most of the evidence will be factual, but some will draw on experience to predict outcomes.
-Note, this is currently a trial and we acknowledge that it will not suit everyone.
-We believe that the switch is appropriate for the club at this point in it's development.
+The trial has exceeded all expectations but we acknowledge that it will not suit everyone.
+We believe that the switch has been appropriate for the club at this point in it's development.